lorainelab/bioviz/README.md

 On CentOS this is `/etc/www/html`.

 ```
-$ git clone git@bitbucket.org:lorainelab/bioviz.git
+$ git clone git@bitbucket.org:bbuser/bioviz.git # clone your fork
-$ sudo mv bioviz /var/www/html/.
+$ sudo mv bioviz /var/www/html/. # move cloned repo to Web directories
 ```

+* Configure Apache (httpd) to serve bioviz content from the cloned bioviz/htdocs directory
-* Track server configurations using a *local* git repo.
+* Also, start tracking server configurations using a second git repo *local* to your host.
 (Optional, but highly recommended)

 It's useful to track changes you make to local configuration files.
+If you do this, you can easily retrieve older versions for trouble-shooting.
 Use git to create a local repository out of `/etc/httpd` for tracking configuration changes.
-If you do this, you can easily retrieve older versions for trouble-shooting.

 Note that you don't need to do anything with `ssl.conf` unless you need to support https URLs (SSL).
+However, the main bioviz site is using https, so you should, too.

 These instructions assume you will configure the site to use SSL.

 ```